 THE GOOD FOOD MISSION:

-A "healthful, just and both environmentally and economically sustainable" food system provides:
+A "healthful, just, and sustainable" local food system provides:

 - Nutritious, safe, and affordable food to all segments of society,